Wee One Dwarf English Lavender

 - Is Wee One Dwarf English Lavender good for the Colorado Front Range?

-- Yes.
-Wee One Dwarf English Lavender is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Wee One Dwarf English Lavender is a well-suited perennial for Colorado's Front Range.

 - How big does Wee One Dwarf English Lavender get?